 Done under a local anaesthetic, this non-surgical deep-cleaning procedure scraps away plaque and tartar from above and below the gum line.
 In order to help remove bacteria, rough spots on the tooth root are also smoothed.
 This provides a clean surface for the gums to reattach to the teeth.

-Antibiotics may be prescribed either in combination with surgery and other therapies, or alone.
-Antibiotics help in reducing or temporarily killing the bacteria that cause gum infenctions.
+Antibiotics may be prescribed either in combination with surgery and other therapies or alone.
+Antibiotics help in reducing or temporarily killing the bacteria that cause gum infections.
 They also prevent the destruction of the tooth’s attachment to the bone.

 Ready to start your journey with us?